Investment Liquidity

 The world of investing can seem like a giant maze.
 Fisher Investments has developed several informational and educational guides tackling a variety of investing topics.

 Corporate bonds also have lower liquidity than both stocks and US Treasury bonds.
-The liquidity can vary dramatically depending the issuing company.
+The liquidity can vary dramatically depending on the issuing company.
 Certain bonds can trade frequently, while many individual bonds rarely change hands.
 This is also true for municipal bonds—debt securities issued by states, cities, counties and other local government entities.

 While bond market liquidity can vary dramatically, sellers are usually able to get out of their positions without offering a severe price discount.
 One way to avoid the potential illiquidity of individual bonds is to purchase fixed income products—such as mutual funds and ETFs.
 These instruments also allow investors to achieve broader diversification while helping to ensure they can liquidate their investments easily on short notice.

-Illiquid Assets: Real Estate, Non-Traded REITs, Annuities, and More
+Illiquid Assets: Real Estate, Non-Traded REITs, Annuities and More

 Non-traded real estate investment trusts (REITs), as their name implies, are also illiquid assets.
 Unlike normal REITs, they don’t trade on exchanges.
 Their values are often opaque, making price discovery difficult on the secondary market, where buyers may be few and far between.
 Even if the prices were more transparent or discoverable, the lack of available buyers limits an investor’s ability to sell at the moment of their choosing.